rolintoucour/prettier-kotlin-pre-commit-hook/README.md

-A [pre-commit](https://pre-commit.com/) hook configuration to use [prettier-plugin-java](https://github.com/jhipster/prettier-java) to format Java files.
+A [pre-commit](https://pre-commit.com/) hook configuration to use [prettier-plugin-java](https://github.com/Angry-Potato/prettier-plugin-kotlin) to format kotlin files.